roohy466/electrode_finder/README.md

 The result of using the script has been published in

-@misc
-{ Avanzini2016,
-  Title={Four-dimensional maps of the human somatosensory system}, Author={Pietro Avanzini, Rouhollah O Abdollahi, Ivana Sartori, Fausto Caruana, Veronica Pelliccia, Giuseppe Casaceli, Roberto Mai, Giorgio Lo Russo, Giacomo Rizzolatti, Guy A Orban}, Booktitle= {Proceedings of the National Academy of Sciences (PNAS)}, Year= {2016}
+Avanzini et al, "Four-dimensional maps of the human somatosensory system",Proceedings of the National Academy of Sciences (PNAS),2016
-}